 A Brief Hash History

-Known as "G" to his friends, he was born in Breakspear Road, Brockley, Kent on 31st July 1903, to Arthuro & Remedeos Gispert y de Puiguriguer, a large Catalan Spanish family.
+Known as "G" to his friends, he was born in No 80 Breakspears Road, Brockley, Kent on 31st July 1903, to Arthuro & Remedeos Gispert y de Puiguriguer, a large Catalan Spanish family.

 Having a fondness for "Hare and Hounds" paper-chase style runs, he gathered together a group of friends, including Ronald "Torch" Bennett, Frederick "Horse" Thompson & Cecil Lee, to form a "non-competitive" running club in Kuala Lumpur that would later become a world-wide legacy.

-The group received its name from the Selangor Club Chambers, which due to the lackluster food served there was commonly referred to as the "Hash House".
+The group received its name from the Selangor Club Chambers, which due to the ‘lacklustre food’ served there was commonly referred to as the "Hash House"

 It wasn't until 1962 that the second Hash group was formed in Singapore.
 The Singapore H3 was slowly followed by others until by the time Mother Hash (Kuala Lumpur) had reached her 1500th postwar run in 1973, there were 35 "known" Hashes around the world.